 The original Temple of the Serapuem that was constructed in the ruling period of Ptolemy I was replaced by a newer construction during the ruling period of Ptolemy III at the beginning of the 2nd century BC.

-What is really weird about the Pompey’s Pillar that it has nothing to do with the Roman political and army leader; Pompey who lived in the 1st century BC.
+What is really weird about the Pompey’s Pillar that it has nothing to do with the Romanian political and army leader; Pompey who lived in the 1st century BC.
 There were a number of historical theories about the naming of this monument after Pompey.
 However, all of them were not proved with evidences and they were never recognized by any of the famous Egypt history scholars.

 Among these theories was that they claimed that when Pompey escaped from Rome, fearing from Julius Cesar, he resorted to Egypt and he was killed by the Egyptians.
 Some historians claim that his head was put inside a valuable mortuary jar and was positioned at the top of the pillar.

-The historical site of Pompey’s Pillar today consists of a large garden situated over a hill that is full of many interesting archeological finds.
+The historical site of Pompey’s Pillar today consists of a large garden situated over a hill that is full of many interesting archaeological finds.
 The site is usually full of tourists who spend their holidays in Egypt and never miss the chance to explore the marvelous monuments of Alexandria.

 The most important item in the historical site of Pompey’s Pillar is surly the pillar itself.
-It was made out of one piece of red granite and it is 20.75 meters long, 2.70 meters wide in at the bottom of its base, and the width of the crown at the end of the pillar is 2.30. meters.
+It was made out of one piece of red granite column and it is 20.75 meters long, 2.70 meters wide in at the bottom of its base, and the width of the crown at the end of the pillar is 2.30. meters.
 The whole pillar including the base is around 27 meters in height.

-To the left and the right hand side of Pompey’s Pillar, there are two wonderful statues of sphinxes that were made out of red granite as well.
+To the left and the right hand side of Pompey’s Pillar, there are also two wonderful statues of sphinxes that were made out of red stone column as well.
 Historians claim that they were built in the ruling period of Ptolemy VI, Philometor, who ruled Egypt in the period from 186 to 145 BC.
 These two statues of Sphinxes were unearthed in 1906 and they present a wonderful addition to the scene of Pompey’s Pillar.